OldStarchy/dr-roboto/readme.md

 ## Testing without ComputerCraft

+Lua 5.1 is needed as this is what Lua version ComputerCraft will run within Minecraft.

 A few of the ComputerCraft specific apis have polyfills to provide compatibility with running on a native lua installation.
 The VSCode test task can be used to run the Dr. Robotos startup tests.
 Additionally, you can achieve a similar environment with the following

 ```lua